Building the Microsoft Renewal Negotiation Team

 To illustrate, here are some examples of negotiation team dynamics in action:

 - Example 1: Successful Team Coordination โ A large healthcare company was facing a steep renewal quote from Microsoft with a push to move them to the more expensive M365 E5 plan.
 They formed a negotiation task force 12 months in advance, including IT, procurement, finance, and a third-party licensing advisor.
 The IT and SAM experts on the team provided data showing that only a small subset of users would benefit from E5โs added features.
 Backed by this analysis, the procurement lead and CIO (executive sponsor) held firm against the E5-for-all push.
 They countered by offering to license ~20% of users on E5 and keep the rest on E3, and demanded a discount on the E5 licenses.
 Because the team was united and had evidence, Microsoftโs sales team could not find any internal ally to undercut the plan.
-Every stakeholder gave the same message that broad E5 adoption was not needed.
-In the end, Microsoft conceded to a tailored deal with a mix of E3 and E5 at favorable pricing.
-After the negotiation, the CIO credited the cross-functional team for saving them from an upsell that would have cost an extra $2M, noting that without the finance and IT folks working together, they might have yielded to Microsoftโs initial pressure.
+Every stakeholder conveyed the same message: broad E5 adoption was not necessary.
+In the end, Microsoft agreed to a tailored deal that included a mix of E3 and E5 at favorable pricing.
+After the negotiation, the CIO credited the cross-functional team for saving them from an upsell that would have cost an additional $2 million, noting that without the finance and IT teams working together, they might have yielded to Microsoftโs initial pressure.

 - Example 2: Pitfall โ Late Legal Involvement โ A global manufacturing firmโs IT and procurement team negotiated what they thought was a solid renewal deal over two months, agreeing on pricing and product selection with Microsoft.
 However, they only looped in their legal department in the final week to review the paperwork.
 Legal quickly identified problematic terms in Microsoftโs proposed contract (for instance, an audit clause more onerous than their last agreement and a missing amendment they expected to carry over).
 The legal pushback at the 11th hour led to a scramble: Microsoftโs lawyers had to get involved, some terms had to be renegotiated under time pressure, and the deal signing was delayed past the EA expiration, causing a week of uncertainty.
 This case shows the importance of involving legal counsel early.
-The firm learned and decided that a legal representative would be part of the core team from the outset for future renewals to avoid last-minute surprises.
+The firm learned and decided that a legal representative would be part of the core team from the outset to avoid last-minute surprises for future renewals.

 Read How to Evaluate a Microsoft Renewal Proposal.